SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 - **ICMP** is only required when Failover heartbeats are active or the *pingCount* attribute in the *DMS* tag in *DMS.xml* is set to a value greater than 0.
 For more information, see [Attributes of the DMS tag](xref:DMS_xml#attributes-of-the-dms-tag).
 Allowing ICMP is also useful to debug connectivity issues.

 > [!NOTE]
-> From DataMiner 10.3.6/10.4.0 onwards (or in earlier versions used with DataMiner CloudGateway 2.10.0 or higher), inbound **TCP port 5100** communication should also be enabled, because this is required for communication to the cloud via the endpoint hosted in DataMiner CloudGateway.
+> From DataMiner 10.3.6/10.4.0 onwards (or in earlier versions used with DataMiner CloudGateway 2.10.0 or higher), inbound **TCP port 5100** communication should also be enabled, because this is required for communication with dataminer.services via the endpoint hosted in DataMiner CloudGateway.
 When you upgrade, the [Firewall Configuration](xref:BPA_Firewall_Configuration) BPA will run to check wether this port is correctly configured.

 ***